jxlxx/SAQ/README.md

 Run with `./saq_scraper`.

 Set `query` to whatever string you wish.
-Default is "a".
+Default is "Chartreuse".

 Set `language` to either `saq.English` or `saq.Français`.
 Default is English.

 # Next steps